department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/text-revisions/686-punch-list-0420.md

 - [ ] Deselect radio-button for stepchild expenses question; add "Required"
 - [ ] Sentence-case button text: "Add another stepchild"
-- [ ] Change gray-box header to: "Next stepchild"
+- [ ] 🤷‍Change gray-box header to: "Next stepchild"
 - [ ] Use base-checkbox address block for "Who does this stepchild live with?" address
 - [ ] Change "Street address" to just "Street"
 - [ ] Change "Zip code" to "Postal code"